Towards a vape-free campus

 Find out more about how we’re combining efforts with VicHealth and others to reduce and prevent vaping harm among young Victorians.

-Together, we’re empowering young people to lead solutions and to confidently say no to vaping through UNCLOUD – a peer-to-peer hub to find scientifically backed information about vapes and see vaping for what it is.
+Together, we’re empowering young people to lead solutions and to confidently say no to vaping through UNCLOUD – a peer-to-peer hub to find scientifically backed information and get the facts on vaping.

 UNCLOUD – See vaping for what it is